 Increased susceptibility to COVID-19

-Since the RAS is immediately affected by health conditions affected both the cardiovascular system and kidneys, it appears that the system acts as a double-edged sword in SARS-CoV-2 patients.
+Since the RAS is immediately affected by health conditions affecting both the cardiovascular system and kidneys, it appears that the system acts as a double-edged sword in SARS-CoV-2 patients.

 Similarly, patients with chronic respiratory conditions that result in the downregulation of ACE2 might be at a reduced risk for contracting the virus, whereas those with other respiratory conditions that cause ACE2 levels to be at higher levels may also be at a higher risk.